 The phyCORE-AM65x SOM brings out a 4-bit wide MMC data bus to the standard SDHC card slot at X13.
 Power to the card slot is supplied by inserting the appropriate card into the SD/MMC1 connector, which features card detection.
 This interface shares a bus with the WiFi module on the SOM, but is available on the development kit as an SD card interface for external media or as a bootable interface.

-When an external SD Card is inserted, it will be mounted automatically and will also be available as /dev/mmcblk0 in Linux when booting from eMMC.
+When an external SD Card is inserted, it will be available as /dev/mmcblk1 in Linux.

 Write to the SD Card

 - You can use basic Linux commands to create and write files to the SD card.
 Below is an example:

 echo "Hello World" > test.txt cp test.txt /home/root/temp/

 - To read what was just written to the SD card in the previous example, use the following command: